 Getting Rid of Bad Debt

-Let me be the first to tell you, debt isn’t the devil.
-When used correctly, debt can be a tool to generate wealth.
-But high interest debt, i.e. from credit cards, acts in reverse.
-It keeps you broke.
+Let me be the first to tell you, it’s imperative to know the difference between good debt, bad debt and how to get rid of it.
+To be sure, debt on its own isn’t the devil.
+When used correctly, debt can be a wealth-generating tool that pays you back for a lifetime.
+But, high-interest debt, i.e. from credit cards, acts in reverse.
+You see, it keeps you broke.

 |Amount Owing||Interest Rate||Monthly Payment|